phone icon

 Lawyers

-In 2018, more than $4.4 billion dollars was paid to patients who were seriously injured or killed by preventable medical errors.
+In 2018, more than $4.4 billion was paid to patients who were seriously injured or killed by preventable medical errors.
 96.5% of that amount was paid as a result of settlements.

 We will evaluate your case for free.
 Contact our Upstate New York medical malpractice attorneys today at our offices in Albany, Syracuse, and Rochester by phone or through our online form.